 Current cancer statistics are crucial for successful cancer research.
 In most states, hospitals are required, by law, to submit data about their patients with cancer.
 That is why if you are treated for cancer at Pardee Cancer Center, our Cancer Registry program will collect and submit some of your health information to state and national databases.

-We keep your information strictly confidential as mandated by the State of North Carolina and the bylaws of Pardee Hospital.
+For your privacy, we do not include your name or other information linked specifically to you.
+In fact, we keep information used to identify you strictly confidential, as mandated by the State of North Carolina and the bylaws of Pardee Hospital.
 We also comply with HIPAA regulations.

 We collect and submit the following information to state and national databases:

 - The location of your tumor

 - The cell type of your tumor